exercism/gleam/exercises/concept/magician-in-training/.docs/instructions.md

 ## 4. Remove a card from the bottom of the stack

-Implement the function `remove_bottom_card` that returns a copy of the stack which has had the card at the bottom of the stack removed.
+Implement the function `remove_bottom_card` that returns a copy of the stack having had its bottom card removed.
 If the given stack is empty, the original stack should be returned, unchanged.

 ```gleam
 remove_bottom_card(queue.from_list([8, 5, 9, 7, 1]))